megabyte-labs/ansibler/README.blueprint.md

 ---
 ### Populating Platforms
-You can also update your role's `meta/main.yml` so that `galaxy_info.platforms` matches the new `blueprint.compatibility` chart.
+You can also update your role's `meta/main.yml` so that `galaxy_info.platforms` matches the new `compatibility_matrix` chart.
 Simply run the following:
 ```
 ansibler --populate-platforms
 ```

-*NOTE:* by default, Ansibler does not override `meta/main.yml`.
-Instead, it will create and write to a new file: `meta/main.ansibler.yml`.

 <br/>

 ---
 ### Role Dependency Charts
-Finally, you can also add dependency data to your role's `package.ansibler.json` file.
+Finally, you can also add dependency data to your role's `ansibler.json` file.
 Simply run:

 ```
 ansibler --role-dependencies
 ```

-Ansibler reads your dependencies from `requirements.yml` and then builds an additional depencency chart, which will be added under `blueprint.role_dependencies` and will look something like the following:
+Ansibler reads your dependencies from `requirements.yml` and then builds an additional depencency chart, which will be added under `role_dependencies` and will look something like the following:

 ```
 {